How Has the Bay's Filipino Food Scene Changed? Just Ask Daly City's Chel Gilla

 This, of course, could take ages, especially in the Bay Area, home to the Filipino Food Movement and where an estimated 3.4 million Filipinos live according to a 2012 census.
 In Daly City, host of the highest density of Filipinos and Pinoy businesses in the Bay Area, we can look at a portion of local food history through the lens of one chef.

-Chel Gilla, owner and chef of two Tselogs locations with a third due open in July this year, immigrated from the Philippines when she was 16 years old.
+Chel Gilla, owner and chef of two Tselogs locations with a third due open in July (this location is now open on 518 South Van Ness Avenue in San Francisco), immigrated from the Philippines when she was 16 years old.
 In 1996, she said accessibility to Filipino food and ingredients wasn’t a problem.
 With an established and growing Filipino population, it was easy to find ingredients at Pacific Super and other Asian markets.
 Silog breakfast plates were available at restaurants like Super Star and Gateway, but most of these businesses weren’t Filipino-owned.

 "When I came to the States, I was surprised how the Filipino community was thriving.
 I was also pleased to see other Asian groups and large Latino population.
 It did not surprise me though that a non-Filipino owned restaurant, like Gateway & Super Star, would serve Filipino food."